Carolinian people: Efforts to reunify the Marianas & service

-Early 21st Century
+Early 21st century

-Before 2004 the Carolinians and Chamorro people were competing with each other before banding together.
+Before 2004, the Carolinians and Chamorro people were competing with each other before banding together.
 This is sometimes called Chamolinian.
-They did this to challenge what they call outsiders.
-Outsiders involve Filipinos and Japanese among other groups of immigrants and/or migrants.
+They did this to challenge what they call outsiders, Filipinos and Japanese people, among other groups of migrants.

-As of 2018 Refaluwasch in the Marianas have one of the highest rates of service in the U.S. military.
+As of 2018, Refaluwasch in the Marianas have one of the highest rates of service in the U.S. military.

-In 2018 former Acting Governor of Northern Mariana Islands Victor Hocog signed a proclamation to make September Chamorro and Carolinian Heritage Month.
-In the month you have special day called Chief Aghurubw Day.
+In 2018, former Acting Governor of Northern Mariana Islands Victor Hocog signed a proclamation to make September Chamorro and Carolinian Heritage Month and to establish Chief Aghurubw Day.

 Resistance to U.S. militarization

-Despite the fact there are high rates of service for the military in this community there has been resistance to buildup.
-Refaluwasch women are using different ways to resist military buildup in the Marianas Archipelago.
-They have used digital, legal, political, and spiritual methods to resist this.
-They are using lawsuits supported by the National Environmental Policy Act (NEPA).
-They are using this against the Department of Defense (DoD) and Department of the Navy.
+Although there are high rates of service for the U.S. military in this community, there has also been resistance to it.
+Refaluwasch women have used digital, legal, political, and spiritual methods to resist a military buildup in the Marianas Archipelago, including lawsuits supported by the National Environmental Policy Act (NEPA) against the Department of Defense (DoD) and Department of the Navy.

 Population

+In the Mariana islands in 1727, the population of Carolinians was 3, two males and one female.

-On Saipan in 1869 the population was 331.
+On Saipan in 1869, the population was 331.

+Tinian in 1884 had a population of 231 consisting of Carolinians and Chamorros.
+Carolinians are the majority.
+Rota in the same year had an indigenous population of 499 consisting of Chamorros and Carolinians.
+In what was then called Agana there was a total population of 6126 aside from the Europeans.
+On Saipan the 760 indigenous consisted partly of Carolinians.

-In 1911 on Saipan the population is 1211, on Pagan their population was 95, and Agrigan their population was 18.
+In 1911 on Saipan, the population is 1,211; on Pagan, their population was 95; and on Agrigan, their population was 18.

-In 1946 on Saipan the population was 1,047.
+In 1946 on Saipan, the population was 1,047.
 There were 355 adult males, 307 adult females, 209 male children, and 176 female children.

-According to a Native Census for Quarter Ending 31 March 1948 there were 1072 on Saipan.
+According to a Native Census for Quarter Ending 31 March 1948, there were 1,072 people on Saipan.
 There were 253 males under 16, 304 males under 16, 224 females under 16, and 291 females over 16.

-On Guam in 1953 there was less than a 150 Carolinians.
+On Guam in 1953, there were less than 150 Carolinians.

 The population in 1999 on the CNMI was 3,500.

-Carolinians due to Compact of Free Association have increased greatly on Guam.
-As of the 2000 U.S. census the population is around 11,000.
+Due to Compact of Free Association, the Carolinian population has increased greatly on Guam.
+As of the 2000 U.S., census the population is around 11,000.

-The Chamorros and Carolinians make up less than half of the people on CNMI.
+Chamorros and Carolinians make up less than half of the people on CNMI.
 They are 4.6% of the population on CNMI.
-According to the 2010 American FactFinder profile on CNMI the Carolinians number over 2,400.
-In Saipan they are 20% of the population.
-The population in the United States has increased a lot.
-Outside the CNMI and Guam in the United States Washington State has the biggest population of them.
-The population in the state is 127.
-In Seattle there is 116 of them.
-Concerning age 40% of the people in this group are less than 18 while only 2% of this group are over 65.
+According to the 2010 American FactFinder profile on CNMI, the Carolinians number over 2,400.
+In Saipan, they are 20% of the population.
+The population in the United States has increased significantly.
+Outside the CNMI and Guam, in the United States, Washington state has the largest Carolinian population, with 127 people.
+116 of them live in Seattle.
+Concerning age, 40% of the people in this group are under 18 years old, while only 2% are over 65.

-They make up 2% of the population in Palau.
-According to the 2015 census on Palau there are 361.
+According to the 2015 census, there are 361 Carolinians on Palau, 2% of its population.